 At the beginning of November 1934, the first trucks are delivered to DRB and these are the first to be extensively tested by participating in the Winter Prüfungsfahrt in 1934/35 and a test drive to the Harz.
 The Thuringia Brauerei August Schmidt in Muhlhausen also received its steam truck in 1934.

-The first front steering buses were built in 1935 and delivered to Stadtwerke Bielefeld and Kasseler-Omnibus-Gesellschaft (KOG), and a Sentinel steam truck from Shrewsbury will arrive, which will be examined in great detail in the coming years and compared with its own developed vehicles.
+The first front steering buses were built in 1935 and delivered to Stadtwerke Bielefeld and Kasseler-Omnibus-Gesellschaft (KOG), and a Sentinel steam truck from Shrewsbury arrived, which will be examined in great detail in the coming years and compared with its own developed vehicles.

-In 1936, after being damaged in a fire, the Elberfelder bus returned to Kassel where it was renovated and the boiler position changed.
+In 1936, after being damaged in a fire, the Elberfelder bus returned to Kassel where it was re-bodied by Wegmann and the boiler position changed.
 This is now located at the rear and front becomes a front steer.
-The KOG bus is also undergoing renovation, which will be equipped with a diesel engine, just like the Bremer Vorortbahnen bus.
+The KOG bus has been converted to diesel engine, just like the Bremer Vorortbahnen bus.

 End of production

-Because the price of tar oils has risen sharply in recent years, due to the increased use by the Kriegsmarine in its build-up to the Second World War, the profitability of these steam vehicles is becoming ever smaller and Henschel decides to cease production in 1937.
-The production of diesel and petrol trucks is also being relocated to Austria to free up production capacity for the rapidly growing arms production at Henschel.
-The Normark truck goes back to Henschel, whether it has been converted to a diesel engine or has been demolished, is not known.
+Because the price of tar oils has risen sharply in recent years, due to the increased use by the Kriegsmarine in its build-up to the Second World War, the profitability of these steam vehicles was becoming ever smaller and Henschel decides to cease production in 1937.
+The production of diesel and petrol trucks was also being relocated to Austria to free up production capacity for the rapidly growing arms production at Henschel.
+The Nordmark truck goes back to Henschel, whether it has been converted to a diesel engine or has been demolished, is not known.

 After the production of steam trucks and buses ceased, Henschel still built stationary boilers according to the Doble system, which were called Baureihe HK, which stands for Hochdruck-Kleinkessel.
 Even after the Second World War, these were built for many years in various sizes.